Convenience is the battle cry of institutions that offer full-online courses.

 “As a mentor, my communication skills improved as I need to share my points clearly to students in different parts of the world.
 Students also benefit from this method of teaching as they now understand the need to compose their thoughts well in order to communicate their questions better,” adds Casin.

 Being unable to join virtual classes due to time zone or schedule differences is no longer a reason to miss a class.
-Students can easily catch up on virtual classes by viewing them on the online platform as sessions are recorded for viewing at any point during their enrollment.
+Students can easily catch up on virtual classes by viewing them on the online e-learning platform as sessions are recorded for viewing at any point during their enrollment.
 Students can also watch the classes on replay to clarify information on the topics discussed.

 Teacher to student ratio is also not an issue with online courses.
 Aside from virtual classrooms, mentors also receive inquiries through email which they can reply to at length.
 Students get the benefit of a more targeted response to their personal queries.